falsy/react-architecture/README.md

 ## Networks

+> The component structure for network communication is not closely related to the Clean Architecture.
+It is merely a small idea for organizing a component-centric project.

 Using `TanStack Query` and Higher-Order Component(HOC), we have reduced dependence on UI components and TanStack Query and made it possible for components to effectively implement functions in a simple configuration.

 ```ts